Cloé Lacasse: Utah Royals

 In August 2024, Lacasse transferred to the Utah Royals of the National Women's Soccer League.
 She scored a first-half hat trick in a 3–0 win over the Seattle Reign on October 13; this was the first hat trick in Utah Royals history.
-In late October 2024, Lacasse ruptured her ACL and sprained her MCL, which would force her to miss the remainder of the season.
+In late October 2024, Lacasse ruptured her ACL and sprained her MCL, forcing her to miss the remainder of the season.
 After spending ten months recovering from her injury, Lacasse returned to the field on August 8, 2025, in a loss to the Kansas City Current.